Alex Burrows: Vancouver Canucks (2005–2017)

-After remaining on the third line with Kesler at the start of the following season, head coach Alain Vigneault separated the two after the All-Star break, placing Burrows on the first line with Daniel and Henrik Sedin, beginning on February 12, 2009, during a game against the Phoenix Coyotes.
-Burrows' crash-the-net style—skating hard to the opposing team's goalmouth for rebounds or tip-ins—combined well with the Sedins' cycling plays.
+After remaining on the third line with Kesler at the start of the 2008–09 season, Canucks head coach Alain Vigneault separated the two after the All-Star break, placing Burrows on the first line with Daniel and Henrik Sedin, beginning on February 12, 2009, during a game against the Phoenix Coyotes.
+Burrows' crash-the-net style—skating hard to the opposing team's goalmouth for rebounds or tip-ins—combined well with the Sedins' cycling plays and as time went on, he would be labeled as the "third Sedin" as a result of the instant chemistry between Burrows and the two Sedin brothers.
 Vigneault's line adjustments were precipitated by a losing streak in January, which Burrows was instrumental in breaking.
 The Canucks' home winless streak had extended to eight games, a franchise record, when Burrows broke a 3–3 tie with a shorthanded breakaway goal with 82 seconds remaining in a game against the Carolina Hurricanes.
 This sparked a resurgence in the Canucks, spearheaded by Burrows, who then immediately followed their record setting home losing streak with a record setting home winning streak, winning their next 10 games at home.
 Shortly thereafter, the Canucks extended his contract with a four-year, $8 million deal on February 4, 2009, quadrupling his $525,000 salary.
-Following a game against the Edmonton Oilers on April 4, Burrows received a $2,500 fine from the league for punching Oilers enforcer Zach Stortini from the bench.
+Following a game against the Edmonton Oilers on April 4, Burrows received a $2,500 fine from the league for punching Oilers winger and enforcer Zach Stortini from the bench.
 Late in the campaign, he was selected by the Professional Hockey Writers' Association as the Canucks' nominee for the Bill Masterton Memorial Trophy, awarded for perseverance, dedication and sportsmanship.
-Burrows was not shortlisted for the award, however.
+Burrows was not shortlisted to the final three for the award, however.
 Prior to the last game of the season, he received his second consecutive Most Exciting Player Award.

-Playing in a more offensive role on the first line for the latter part of the season, Burrows finished the 2008–09 campaign with 51 points.
+Playing in a more offensive role on the first line for the latter part of the season, Burrows finished his breakout season with 51 points (28 goals, 31 assists) in all 82 games as the Canucks as a team had a bounce-back season having returned to the playoffs and finishing as the third seed in the West.
 His 28 goals broke Andrew Brunette's mark for the most in a single season by an ECHL alumnus (27 in 2006–07).
-In the subsequent first round of the 2009 playoffs, Burrows scored the series-winning goal in overtime to sweep the St. Louis Blues.
-It was his second goal of the game.
-The Canucks advanced to meet the Chicago Blackhawks in the second round, who defeated them in six games.
+In the subsequent first round of the 2009 playoffs, Burrows scored the series-winning goal in overtime in game four to sweep the sixth-seeded St. Louis Blues.
+It was his second goal of the game as he scored a goal earlier in that game, which occurred in the second period.
+The Canucks advanced to meet the fourth-seeded Chicago Blackhawks in the second round, who defeated them in six games.
 Burrows' level of play was noticeably diminished in the Chicago series and it was revealed afterwards that he required surgery to remove bone chips in his left wrist.
 He finished the playoffs with three goals and an assist over 10 games.